graben1437/titan1.0.1.kafka/README.md

 Various options are available for serialization, including Avro and Kryo.
 It isn't clear if serialization provides significant benefit in this case.

-I prefer not to get into pluggable serialization, or switches to turn serialization on and off but if those are options seen as incredibly valuable, they can be considered.
+I prefer not to get into pluggable serialization, or switches to turn serialization on and off.

 ### Attributes reported on removal
 The experimental Titan code base contains changes to the ElementLifeCycle.java class in Titan to add a new lifecycle